opensearch-project/security/DEVELOPER_GUIDE.md

 ```

 >Worth noting:\
 > The version of OpenSearch and the security plugin must match as there is an explicit version check at startup.
-This can be a bit confusing as, for example, at the time of writing this guide, the `main` branch of this security plugin builds version `1.3.0.0-SNAPSHOT` compatible with OpenSearch `1.3.0-SNAPSHOT` that gets built from branch `1.x`.
+This can be a bit confusing as, for example, at the time of writing this guide, the `main` branch of this security plugin builds version `3.0.0.0-SNAPSHOT` compatible with OpenSearch `3.0.0`.
 Check the expected compatible version of OpenSearch in plugin-descriptor.properties after building the project.

 To install the built plugin into the OpenSearch server run: